IsaiahHarvi/scratch-nn/README.md

 ## Network Architecture

-The neural network consists of the following layers:
+The 4-layer MLP consists of the following layers:

 - **Input Layer**: 784 neurons (one for each pixel in a 28x28 image, flattened)
 - **First Hidden Layer**: 128 neurons with ReLU activation